oppia/oppia-web-developer-docs/Google-Summer-of-Code-2023.md

     - Play some lessons on [Oppia.org](https://www.oppia.org/learn/math), which hosts a live instance of Oppia.

 3. To get started with development, read and follow the instructions in the contributors' guide carefully ([Oppia Web](https://github.com/oppia/oppia/wiki/Contributing-code-to-Oppia#setting-things-up)).
-    - **Note!** Oppia Android won't be offering GSoC projects in 2023, but will be doing so again from 2024 onwards
+    - **Note!** Oppia Android won't be offering GSoC projects in 2023, but will be doing so again from 2024 onwards.

 4. Do one or more starter projects to become familiar with the contribution process.
 This will help us get an idea of what it's like to work with you.
 It will also help you get a better understanding of the codebase and our development process, which may help with writing a good project proposal.
 Once you've merged at least 2 pull requests, you will get an invitation to become a collaborator to the Oppia repository and be officially onboarded! **This step is a prerequisite** to applying for GSoC.

    - **Pro-tip!** Quality is more important than quantity; we want to see examples of your best work.
-So, please make sure to follow the [tips for success](https://github.com/oppia/oppia/wiki/Contributing-code-to-Oppia#tips-for-success), manually test your code before submitting (to ensure it does what you want it to and doesn't break anything else), ensure that your code conforms to the [style rules](https://github.com/oppia/oppia/wiki/Coding-style-guide), and pay attention to small details.
+So, please make sure to read the [["getting started" guide|Contributing-code-to-Oppia]] and [[PR instructions|Make-a-pull-request]] carefully, follow the [tips for success](https://github.com/oppia/oppia/wiki/Contributing-code-to-Oppia#tips-for-success), manually test your code before submitting (to ensure it does what you want it to and doesn't break anything else), ensure that your code conforms to the [style rules](https://github.com/oppia/oppia/wiki/Coding-style-guide), and pay attention to small details.
 These are good skills to learn when developing software in general, and they will also help you build credibility as a responsible developer who can be trusted to be a good steward of the Oppia codebase.

 5. Select one or more [GSoC project ideas](#oppias-project-ideas-list) that you're most interested in, and write your project proposal!
 We strongly encourage you to discuss your project ideas and share your proposal with the community, so that you can get feedback and ensure that what you're writing makes sense to others.
 Please follow the instructions in the [GSoC proposal template](#gsoc-proposal-template) section to do this.